Quality Beef, Pork, Cold Cuts & Diary Products

-13.1 It is recommended that safety glasses be worn when shooting and when in the pits
+13.1 It is recommended that safety glasses and adequate hearing protection be worn when shooting and when in the pits

 14.0 All scheduled matches will be held at a minimum distance of 1000 yards (Unless otherwise approved by the board of directors, example: 200 yard .22 rimfire mathces; 600 yard matches, etc).

 15.0 All scheduled matches will begin promptly at 9:00 AM, Current Time, weather and other circumstances permitting.
 The Pit crew for Relay #1 will be called for duty at 8:40 AM Current Time and must be in the pits no later than 8:50 AM.
 600 yard matches are immediately following light gun competition.

 16.0 The 100 YARD RANGE is closed to all shooting during scheduled matches.
 Bore sighting (without shooting) on the 100-yard range is permitted during scheduled matches.

 17.0 On a Match day, Group and Score Shoot Offs will occur upon completion of all the aggregate Relays.
 Shooters eligible for the Group Shoot Off are all the individual Relay winners for Group.
 Your assigned Bench for the Group Shoot Off coincides with the number of the Relay you won for Group.
 Shooters eligible for the Score Shoot Off are all the individual Relay winners for Score.
 Your assigned Bench for the Score Shoot Off coincides with the number of the Relay you won for Score.